Most recent observation vs. forecasts

 ESSS

-ESSS (Exponential Smoothing State Space) is a flexible exponential smoothing state space model (Hyndman et al. 2008) fit to the interpolated data at the composite (full site and just control plots) spatial level and both the composite (community) and the articulated (species) ecological levels.
-The model is selected and fitted using the ets and forecast functions in the forecast package (Hyndman 2017) with the allow.multiplicative.trend argument set to TRUE within the ESSS() function.
+ESSS (Exponential Smoothing State Space) is a flexible exponential smoothing state space model (Hyndman et al. 2008).
+The model is fit using the ets function in the forecast package (Hyndman 2017) with the allow.multiplicative.trend argument set to TRUE.
+Model forecasts are generated using the forecast function from the forecast package (Hyndman and Athanasopoulos 2013; Hyndman 2017).
 Models fit using ets implement what is known as the “innovations” approach to state space modeling, which assumes a single source of noise that is equivalent for the process and observation errors (Hyndman et al. 2008).
 In general, ESSS models are defined according to three model structure parameters – error type, trend type, and seasonality type (Hyndman et al. 2008).
 Each of the parameters can be an N (none), A (additive), or M (multiplicative) state (Hyndman et al. 2008).
-However, because of the difference in period between seasonality and sampling of the Portal rodents combined with the hard-coded single period of the ets function, we could not include the seasonal components to the ESSS model.
+However, because of the difference in period between seasonality and sampling of the Portal rodents combined with the hard-coded single period of the ets function, we do not include the seasonal components to the ESSS model.
 ESSS is fit flexibly, such that the model parameters can vary from fit to fit.
+The model is fit using a normal distribution, and as a result can generate negative-valued predictions and forecasts.

 NaiveARIMA